kubernetes-sigs/lws/site/content/en/docs/concepts/leaderworkerset/failure-handling/_index.md

 When a group exhausts its budget, LWS:

 1. Terminates the leader and worker Pods to release their scheduled resources.
-2. Retains their Pod API objects with cleanup finalizers and stops automatic recreation of that group.
+2. Retains Pod API objects that can still receive cleanup finalizers and stops automatic recreation of that group.
+A Pod that was already deleting may disappear because Kubernetes does not allow adding a finalizer at that point.
 3. Sets `Degraded=True` with reason `ReplicaRestartBudgetExceeded`.
 Other replica groups continue running.